-• To avoid collecting water, hang the logger vertically and make sure the vent hole in the well cap is not oriented directly above the vent in the top end of the logger.
-If the logger must be mounted at an angle, the vent in the top end should point down so that any water will drain out of it.

-- Consider using slots for a mounting bolt used to suspend the logger at the top of the well rather than holes so that the logger can be pulled up easily for well access without having to remove nuts in the field.
+- To avoid collecting water in the barometric pressure vent, hang the logger vertically and make sure the vent hole in the well cap is not oriented directly above the vent in the top end of the logger.
+If the logger must be mounted at an angle, the vent in the top end should point down so that any water will drain out of it. - If you are not using an Onset well cap, consider using slots for a mounting bolt used to suspend the logger at the top of the well rather than holes so that the logger can be pulled up easily for well access without having to remove nuts in the field.
 This can reduce the chances for small parts falling into the water and being lost. - The top of the logger must be close to the top of the well and not shielded in metal so that your mobile device or computer can connect to it.
 The maximum range for communication is 30.5 m (100 ft) with full line-of-sight. - If you are deploying the logger in a lake, river, or stream, you must first build a stilling well to protect the logger, sensor, and cable.
 A simple stilling well can be constructed with PVC or ABS pipe.
 A properly constructed stilling well holds the sensor in position and protects the logger components from currents, wave action, and debris.
 Suspend the sensor end in the stilling well so it is always underwater, but not on the bottom to be buried by silt.

-For more information, see the Technical Application Note for Constructing a Stilling Well at: http://www.onsetcomp.com/water_level_stilling_well.html
+For more information, see the Technical Application Note for Constructing a Stilling Well at: www.onsetcomp.com/resources/tech-notes/constructingstilling-well